ludmilaprvst/QUake-MD/README.md

 run QUake-MD/AppliInterface.py
 '''

 Detailed information about the installation and the use of QUake-MD GUI are available in the User manual.
+You will find the updated User manual in Documentation/build and access it by opening the index.html file.

 ## Reference to use QUake-MD